 Over the course of 1 year (3 semesters), Advanced Certificate students take courses on a concurrent schedule with the MS program.
 These include non-credit courses in the summer, core classes in the fall and spring, and electives in the spring.

-To introduce students to the field of Urban Informatics and help prepare students for their graduate students, NYU CUSP requires students to take part in 3 non-credit programs at the beginning of their degree.
-These courses help students learn the skills necessary for a successful academic career, discover resources at CUSP and NYU, and connect with other students.
+To introduce students to the field of Urban Informatics and help prepare students for their graduate students, NYU CUSP offers preparatory resources at the beginning of their degree.
+These resources help students learn the skills necessary for a successful academic career, discover resources at CUSP and NYU, and connect with other students.

 Free Online Programs